bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% si_intro Controlling the Crazyflie 2.0 %}
 You can fly the Crazyflie 2.0 either from a mobile device or a computer.
-Using a mobile device is the fastest way to get into the air, but it might require some more pilot skills compared to the computer option.

-Continue reading for instructions on how to install the app on your phone or [installing on a computer](#inst-comp) if you want to use your computer.
 {% endsi_intro %}

+{% si_step choose controller device %}
+{% tabgroup %}
+{% tab Mobile device %}
+Using a mobile device is the fastest way to get into the air, but it might require some more piloting skills.

+Continue reading the next section for instructions on how to install the app on your phone
+{% endtab %}
+{% tab Computer %}
+Using your computer requires a Crazyradio PA and a gamepad but give you more options and greater control.

+Continue reading the [installing on a computer](#inst-comp) section if you want to use your computer.
+{% endtab %}
+{% endtabgroup %}
+{% endsi_step %}